mitranim/wordplay/readme.md

 "gritting party" (tough greeting party?)

-denemies / demonies (is what you fight in Doom)
+"denemies / demonies" (is what you fight in Doom)

 gloatee (goatee of gloating goat?)